zishanHow/Blackjack-game/README.md

 When the button was clicked, the array should be cleared of all items.
 But I couldn't figure out how to do it, so I made it refresh the page, which works for now.

     *** I would greatly appreciate it if you could tell me HOW TO clear the array. ***

+    Once you get blackjack, you'll notice that.
+In the next matches on, the NEW CARD button won't work.
+So you have to refresh the page.

 thank you for reading😊😍